ADHD Medication For Children

-When parents hear that their child has been diagnosed with attention-deficit/hyperactivity disorder (ADHD), they may feel a mixture of emotions, such as relief, worry, or comfort.
-Knowing the diagnosis can be a first step, which often proceeds any treatment plan.
-A common component of treatment plans, medication can help a child with ADHD focus, control their emotions, and feel calmer.
+When parents hear that their child has been diagnosed with attention-deficit hyperactivity disorder (ADHD), they may feel a mixture of emotions, such as relief, worry, or comfort.
+Knowing the diagnosis can be the first step, and it often precedes any treatment plan.
+As a common component of treatment plans, medication can help children with ADHD focus, control their emotions, and feel calmer.
 If your child's doctor or psychiatrist recommends medications for ADHD, you may wonder if it is safe, effective, and manageable for your child.
-You could want to learn as much as possible as you consider your options.
+Learning more about these medications may help you make an informed decision.

 There are many treatments for ADHD beyond medication